AkileshSaravanan/GitHub-Final-Project/README.md

 # AUTHOR = AKILESH S,

+I added Final Project text file which contains all the necessary steps of the Project.

 Myself Learning on Git and GitHub.

 A calculator that calculates simple interest given principal, the annual rate of interest, and the time period in years.